necula01/jax/jax/experimental/mini_jax/README.md

 * `mini_jax_grad.py`: GRAD transformation (backward differentiation).
   The public function exposed is `grad(func)(a1, a2)`.

-* `mini_jax_flops.py`: FLOPS counting transformation.
+* `mini_jax_flops.py`: A toy FLOPS counting transformation.

+* `tests`: unit tests, many showing the symbolic expression for many transformations.

 TODO
 -----

-* Explore how can we do better for grad(jit)
-* Make a pass over the tests
+* Make a cleanup pass over the tests
-* Try to use hypothesis for property-based testing.
-See bug in 01b8036 (wrong order of arguments in conditional functionals that return multiple values.)
+* Improve the property-based testing using hypothesis.
+* Explore fusing of forward transformations
+* Explore constant folding for JVP and GRAD